-- Medical treatment with clomiphene, hormones, antioxidants, coenzyme-Q haved been tried with varying degrees of success.
+- Medical treatment with hormones, antioxidants, coenzyme-Q have been tried with varying degrees of success.

-- Intra-cytoplasmic sperm injection, commonly referred to as ICSI, is a well-established microinjection technique, which has resulted in additional options for patients in the treatment of their infertility.
+- Intra-cytoplasmic sperm injection, commonly referred to as ICSI, is a well-established microinjection technique, which has resulted in additional options for male fertility treatement.

 - ICSI involves the injection of a single selected sperm directly into the cytoplasm of a mature egg, bypassing all the preliminary steps of sperm binding.

 - This procedure overcomes many barriers to fertilisation which can include failed fertilisation from repeated use of conventional IVF, severe male factor infertility, very low sperm counts and/or motility, high number of morphologically abnormal sperm, utilisation of surgically retrieved sperm, use of frozen sperm when limited in number and quality.

 - The first human pregnancy with ICSI was reported in 1992 and since this time thousands of babies have been born as a result of the ICSI procedure, providing many couples with hope which was previously not available.

 Semen specimens are usually produced by masturbation into a small sterile container.
 Specimens may be collected at PFRC Collection room or off – site, provided the Specimen is delivered to the laboratory within 45 minutes of collection.
 We have four special collection rooms where you can take your wife along with you.
 The ambience will be good and comfortable for you to produce your semen sample.
 Please contact our staff directly over phone if your circumstances require alternate arrangements.